multiversx/mx-chain-go/cmd/sovereignnode/README.md

 ## Sovereign Chain Architecture

+The architecture for a sovereign chain connected to a main chain (which could be mainnet, devnet, testnet, or another local testnet) requires two additional services for its operation.
+This setup ensures that the nodes within the sovereign network are responsible for listening to, monitoring real-time blocks from the main chain, and relaying transactions to it.

+This represents the complete architecture for a sovereign chain that maintains an active connection with a main chain.
+The connection, monitoring, and bridging tasks are handled by the nodes within the sovereign network.

+Therefore, the following information is pertinent if you wish to run your sovereign chain "attached" to another chain.
+However, if your goal is to experiment with a simple local network of sovereign nodes, these steps can be omitted, and you can directly start your network following the steps in the `Running the Sovereign Chain` chapter.

 Each sovereign shard requires two additional services for its operation:

 1. **Notifier Service**: An observer on the main chain for a specific shard(in which your sc bridge is deployed).
 Set up